 If you want to take pricing into consideration, we’re in love with the Alienware M15.
 Other models on our list outpace it with specs, but the Alienware is a remarkable find for a $1000 laptop.

 What is the Best Gaming Laptop Under $1500?

-The MECH-15 by Eluktronics may not be a household name, but it’s an incredible impressive choice for gamers.
-It’s just beneath the $1500 price point, but it offers great all around specs as well as some cool backlighting options.
+The MECH-15 by Eluktronics may not be a household name, but it’s an incredibly impressive choice for gamers.
+It’s just beneath the $1500 price point, but it offers great all-around specs as well as some cool backlighting options.

 Are Gaming Laptops Good?

 If you’re looking for a laptop that can provide you with the best gaming experience for the price, a gaming laptop is an exceptional choice.
 The necessities of modern gaming require a really well-balanced selection of specifications and features as well, so a gaming laptop can be a good choice even if you aren’t a gamer.

 If you’re ready to drop a thousand dollars or more on a laptop, you’re going to want to read all the reviews and check in on the important specs.
 It’s not a decision to be taken lightly, but we’re confident that our guide can help provide you with a core understanding of the important variables so you can find a laptop that will check off all the important features you’re looking for.If you liked our article on gaming laptops under $2000, please share and comment below what your favorite product is.